John Byron

-Vice-Admiral John Byron (8 November 1723 – 1 April 1786) was a British Royal Navy officer and explorer.
-He earned the nickname "Foul-Weather Jack" in the press because of his frequent encounters with bad weather at sea.
-As a midshipman, he sailed in the squadron under George Anson on his voyage around the world, though Byron made it only to southern Chile, where his ship was wrecked.
-He returned to England with the captain of HMS Wager.
-He was governor of Newfoundland following Hugh Palliser, who left in 1768.
+Vice-Admiral of the White John Byron (8 November 1723 – 1 April 1786) was a Royal Navy officer, explorer and colonial administrator.
+He earned the nickname "Foul-Weather Jack" in the British press due to his frequent encounters with bad weather at sea.
+As a midshipman, Byron sailed in a squadron under George Anson on his voyage around the world, though Byron's ship, HMS Wager, made it only to southern Chile, where it was wrecked.
+He returned to England with the captain of the ship.

+Byron was appointed governor of Newfoundland following Hugh Palliser, who left in 1768.
 He circumnavigated the world as a commodore with his own squadron in 1764–1766.
-He fought in battles in the Seven Years' War and the American Revolution.
-He rose to Vice Admiral of the White before his death in 1786.

-His grandsons include the poet Lord Byron and George Anson Byron, admiral and explorer, who were the 6th and 7th Baron Byron, respectively.
+Byron fought in several battles of the Seven Years' War and the American War of Independence, and rose to vice admiral before his death in 1786.
+His grandsons include the poet Lord Byron and the admiral and explorer George Byron, 7th Baron Byron.
+One of Byron's great-granddaughters was the mathematician and informatics pioneer Ada Lovelace.